-Building a Myrtle Beach sunroom is a great way to add living space to your home.
+Building a sunroom is a great way to add living space to your home.
 Custom sunrooms bring in the outdoors while still protecting your family from pests and different weather elements.
-When partnering with a Myrtle Beach sunroom company, you’ll have different options from which to choose to make the space your own.
+When partnering with a sunroom company, you’ll have different options from which to choose to make the space your own.

 When you want a small or large sunroom for your home, you’ll have to decide what type of home addition you want.
-Choose from a Four Seasons Sunroom that’s completely closed and connected to heating and cooling or opt for a Three Seasons Sunroom that gives you the flexibility to exchange glass for screens when the weather is comfortable.
+Choose from an All Seasons Sunroom that’s completely closed and connected to heating and cooling or opt for a Three Seasons Sunroom that gives you the flexibility to exchange glass for screens when the weather is comfortable.

-There are benefits to both types of Myrtle Beach sunrooms.
-Consider the features below to help you decide between a Four or Three Seasons Sunroom.
+There are benefits to both types of sunrooms.
+Consider the features below to help you decide between an All Seasons or Three Seasons Sunroom.

-A custom Myrtle Beach Four Seasons Sunroom can be customized into any space you desire.
+A custom All Seasons Sunroom can be customized into any space you desire.
 Since it can be used year-round, the sunroom can be used a home office, greenhouse, family room, or space for guests when they visit.
-The Four Seasons Sunroom is energy efficient and constructed in climate-controlled conditions, so you never have to worry about the rest of your home becoming too hot or cold during construction.
+The All Seasons Sunroom is energy efficient and constructed in climate-controlled conditions, so you never have to worry about the rest of your home becoming too hot or cold during construction.